About Sally

 TECH INDUSTRY BACKGROUND

 She is also notable as being in the first wave of professional web designers and developers in Australia and being one of the few women working in the internet side of the tech industry in Australia during the late 1990s.
 She was globally recognised in this field, receiving several international awards for her design work and still designs for clients, mostly fellow creatives.
-Her most recent work in that area is the design of the official website of New Zealand author, Heather Morris (The Tattooist of Auschwitz).
+Her most recent work in that area is the design of the official website of New Zealand/Australian author, Heather Morris (The Tattooist of Auschwitz).

 Sally is also a graphic designer and the owner of the online clothing and homewares store Styled Vintage, selling a range of products featuring her mainly entertainment, literature and Shakespeare themed designs.